Erica x darleyensis

 Common Name: Darley Dale Heath

-Erica x darleyensis is a Evergreen Shrub up to 0.60 metres tall.
+Erica x darleyensis is an evergreen shrub that can grow up to 0.60 metres tall.

 A hybrid of garden origin, E. herbacea x E, erigena.